 Most folks know I'm an organizational freak.
 It's really self-preservation; the less I have to do, the more time I have to teach.
 Front loading is the way to make your days less crazy.

-for K and 1, larger ones for 3-5.
+T-shirts are in two bins--smaller ones for K and 1, larger ones for 3-5. |

 "Front loading" is the way to get the most bang for your buck in passing out materials later.
 The more you have ready for immediate use, the faster setup can happen when class begins.
 If you use tee-shirts to protect clothing, have them folded and stacked in a bin so that you can grab the needed amount for a table--in my case, four at a time--without having to unclump them.